 General background:

-Under current legislation, the NBM oversees compliance with AML regulations with AML/CFT regulations by banks, payment service providers and foreign exchange offices.
+oversees compliance with AML regulations with AML/CFT regulations by banks, payment service providers and foreign exchange offices.